School Committee - October 11, 2023

 These comments can't go unanswered.

 Do you think someone can give you trans like it's the China virus?
+We're talking about poisoning young, impressionable minds.

 The people are trying to rule through emotional blackmail to impose a political agenda on the rest of us.
+If we dissent, we're branded as bigots and accused of lacking empathy.

 The people pushing this use antagonism, emotional manipulation, and an accusatory tone that has become the staple with the gender theory and mask pushers.